 Our programmes and qualifications set the global standard for international education.
-They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
+They are created by subject experts, are rooted in academic rigour and reflect the latest educational research.
 They provide a strong platform for learners to progress from one stage to the next, and are well supported by teaching and learning resources.

-Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
+Learn more about our research at www.cambridgeassessment.org.uk/our-research/

+We believe education works best when curriculum, teaching, learning and assessment are closely aligned.
+Our programmes develop deep knowledge, conceptual understanding and higher-order thinking skills, to prepare students for their future.
 Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.

-Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with the Cambridge Pathway.
+Every year, nearly a million Cambridge students from 10000 schools in 160 countries prepare for their future with the Cambridge Pathway.

-'We think the Cambridge curriculum is superb preparation for university.'

-Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA
+School feedback: 'We think the Cambridge curriculum is superb preparation for university.'
+Feedback from: Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA